-No longer have the customer got to bear the brunt of pesky salesmen.
-With the advent of online or digital marketing, the trend now favors to glean data and insights from the various actions, signals, and triggers that the prospect or customer carries out in his or her daily transaction.
+No longer has the customer got to bear the brunt of pesky salesmen.
+With the advent of online or digital marketing, the trend now favours to glean data and insights from the various actions, signals and triggers that the prospect or customer carries out in his or her daily transaction.
 This is precisely what ‘Transactional data’ means.
 So, transactional data is the various data collected around an event (or a transaction).
 There are three critical elements of transactional data –

 - A numerical value or measure

-- A reference object (or more than one objects)
+- A reference object (or more than one object)

 - A time indication/limit

 The obvious signal of transactional data is the actual purchase made by a buyer.
 But did you know that beyond this obvious signal, there are many, many different ways, in which you can obtain data in the digital world?
-Every click, page close, page re-direct, views, downloads, or search, provides some or the other handy information.
-While getting these data with the help of scraping product data is easy, the challenge is to make sense out of this Big Data, and obtaining insights that drive customer satisfaction and induces business growth.
+Every click, page close, page re-direct, views, download, or search, provides some of the other handy information.
+While getting these data with the help of scraping product data is easy, the challenge is to make sense out of this Big Data and obtaining insights that drive customer satisfaction and induces business growth.

 - Number and amount of transactions (aggregated to show a key metric of bank performance),